 Local Animal Shelters: Check in with your community’s animal shelter, wildlife rescue organization, or even a veterinarian’s office to see if they could use old worn-out textiles as bedding or blankets for animals.

 Helpsy (Northeast): B-Corp certified textile recycling company that diverts used clothing from landfills.
-95% of what they collect is reused, upcycled, or recycled!
-This page has a list of what items Helpsy accepts (they even take Halloween costumes)!
+95% of what they collect is reused, upcycled, or recycled.
+This page has a list of what items Helpsy accepts.
 You can either find a drop-off location or schedule a pick-up if you live in Westchester County NY.

 Wearables Collections (NYC only): Organization that collects clothing in New York City.
 You can drop off clothing anytime at 180 W. 9th St Brooklyn, NY 11231, in various participating commercial and residential buildings throughout the city, or at one of the 31 GrowNYC’s weekly Greenmarkets the organization is at.
 You can also schedule a home pick-up for $20.